inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/runtime.md

 A common pattern for large Flask applications is to move the application creation into a factory function, named an **application factory**.

-Invenio provides a powerful application factory for Flask which is capable of dynamically assembling an application.
-In order to illustrate the basics of what the Invenio application factory does, have a look at the following
+InvenioRDM provides a powerful application factory for Flask which is capable of dynamically assembling an application.
+In order to illustrate the basics of what the InvenioRDM application factory does, have a look at the following
 example:

 ```python